 Background and cybersquatting screenings will be conducted by a third-party vendor managed by ICANN org.
 The applicant and its references may be contacted as part of this step.

 Applications that pass pre-screening are shared with the third-party vendor to conduct subsequent evaluations.
 ICANN org will relay clarifying questions raised by the SARP evaluators to the ASP applicant.
+The SARP vendor and evaluators will be required to adhere to confidentiality obligations.

 The evaluation process is designed to be completed generally within [12–16] weeks.